Economics of the Copper Scrap Market (Updated 2023)

-Copper is one of the most important materials in our everyday life, and copper scrap material represents a strategic source of the crucial base metal.
+Copper is one of the most important materials in our everyday life, and copper scrap material represents a strategic source of this crucial base metal.

 Copper is widely used in building construction, electrical grids, electronic products, transportation equipment and home appliances.
 Rising demand for renewable energy, electric vehicles and high-tech products bodes well for copper, as it has the highest conductivity of any metal apart from silver, making it ideal for the green economy.

 Recycled copper scrap contributes significantly to supply, and plays a behind-the-scenes role in balancing the market.
 "Copper's recycling value is so great that premium-grade scrap normally has at least 95 (percent) of the value of the primary metal from newly mined ore," states a report from the Copper Development Association.

 What's more, scrap has been referred to as "the world's largest copper mine," and perhaps the most responsive as well, given producers' ability to source more or less depending on prices.
 Read on to learn about this material and its impact on the global copper market.